npkanaka/npkanaka.github.io/_pages/about.md

 News
 ------
+**August 2024**: _Presented_ ~ Implicit reasoning in transformers depends on data distribution and training structure, not model size or data volume

+**July 2024**: _Presented_ - AI assistant for 911 operators, enhancing decision accuracy with a hybrid reasoning system

-**June 2024**: _Presented_ Enhanced ConnectorX, reducing data migration times and optimizing large-scale AI workloads as a Research Engineer at OTDI.
+**June 2024**: _Presented_ Enhanced ConnectorX, reducing data migration times and optimizing large-scale AI workloads as a Research Engineer at OSU

 **May 2024**: _Presented_ Voicequity: identify and mitigate biases in ASRs, enhancing fairness and inclusivity

-**May 2024**: _Presented_ AI assistant for 911 operators, enhancing decision accuracy with a hybrid reasoning system

 **November 2023**: _Presented_ Long-answer question generation model for contextually accurate questions from academic text - [report](_portfolio/5525.pdf)